 The rental housing sector faces more challenges than nearly any other sector when it comes to improving efficiency, affordability, and sustainability.
 Below, the RentLab team has assembled a wide range of resources to help our partner communities strengthen their efforts to make rental housing better.

-Current trends in the rental housing sector
+The latest in the rental housing sector

 In this section, we track recent developments in rental housing news and policy.
 Check back for frequent updates.

 Lisbon's plan to reclaim housing from AirBnB: The city's intervention to fill empty short-term rentals generates income for landlords, housing for permanent residents, and a reinvestment in resident-oriented businesses

 Out of Reach: The High Cost of Housing: 2020 report from the National Low-Income Housing Coalition showing that minimum wage workers (still) cannot afford rent in any US state

 The Wonders of Weatherization: Improving Equity through Stimulus Funding (Rocky Mountain Institute)

 See also RMI's Stimulus Strategy Recommendations